 This extraordinary place, once so forbidding, is now one of the most beautiful and accessible destinations in Tasmania.

 Things to do

 Port Arthur is just one part of the Tasman Peninsula story and there are countless options for experiencing everything this area has to offer.

-- Join a coastal cruise to see soaring sea cliffs and amazing wildlife
+- Join a coastal cruise to see soaring sea cliffs and get up close to our marine wildlife

 - Discover stunning natural formations like Remarkable Cave, The Devil’s Kitchen, the Tessellated Pavement and Tasman Arch

 - Taste and smell locally-made natural lavender products